raphCode/master-thesis-muzero/theory.typ

 ==== !MCTS

-The recurrent inference is used during !mcts, as visualized in @fig_muzero_mcts.
+The recurrent inference is used during !mcts, as visualized in @fig-muzero_mcts.
 To decide on an !a in !g !s $s$, a search tree is initialized with the !g !obs:
 $s^0 = #rep (s)$.
 During the MCTS expansion phase, the !dnet #dyn is used to obtain the next !s $s^(n+1)$